 Our name, Department of World Languages and Cultures, reflects our commitment to study and teach languages and literatures in their cultural settings and our mission to prepare students to function effectively in today’s global context.
 Our core responsibility is to heighten Georgia College students’ intellectual and linguistic flexibility and foster their creative thinking by exploring with them communicative language systems other than English and the literatures and artistic manifestations of the world in their original languages.

-Our Department has a new name: World Languages and Cultures (WLC).
-The changes to the department go deeper than a name change.
-Among the highlights is a new degree program with career-orientated concentrations.
+Among the highlights in the Department of World Languages and Cultures is a new degree program with career-orientated concentrations.
 The primary goal of the World Languages and Cultures B.A. at Georgia College is to provide students with a solid liberal arts education that becomes the foundation for personal and professional growth over a lifetime.
 The curriculum is designed to provide students with well-developed skills that will enable them to pursue additional studies at the graduate level or to enter the job market into positions of demand.

 The Department of World Languages and Cultures would like to welcome you to Georgia College and State University.
 Whether you are considering a career in law, international business, government, film, public relations, advertising, health care, journalism, teaching . . . , we would like to suggest that a major/double major or minor in a world language will positively enhance your career options when you graduate.
 Across the USA thousands of students apply for admission to graduate or professional school and there is perhaps no better way of catching the eye of graduate admission counselors than doing a major/double major or minor in a world language.